 Tauranga is a city made up of a diverse cultural communities.
-To celebrate and recognise these communities Rotary Sunrise, in collaboration with The Incubator, have created ‘This is Us – he waka eke noa’ using art as a universal language that can help bring people together.
+To celebrate and recognise these communities Rotary Sunrise, in collaboration with The Incubator, created ‘This is Us – he waka eke noa’ using art as a universal language that can help bring people together.
+'This is Us - he waka eke noa' was launched in June 2020, during Matariki.

 ‘This is Us – he waka eke noa’ is more than a creative community art project and exhibition – it is about going on a journey that encourages storytelling, connection and unity.
 In the spirit of Matariki, a time which traditionally brought communities together to share and to learn from each other, ‘This is Us - he waka eke noa’ offers a platform for our diverse cultural communities to share their stories, values and to learn about each other.